RelationalDBDesign

 Mandatory and Optional Participation - Exercise

-Mandatory and optional relationships (project exercise 1)
+Idenity Mandatory and optional relationships in an ERD diagram

 Objective: